tafo/Diet/README.md

 # Diet
-A demo application for a job interview.
+This was a demo application for a job interview.
 The main task was to implement a filter feature.
 Please check Lexer, Parser, ExpressionProvider implementations.

 ## Diet.Init